richiejp/runltp-ng-1/ltx/README.md

 `[4, table_id, text]`

-### Error

-Error message sent by LTX to the host.
-The host should assume that any error message is fatal.
-LTX may continue to send and receive messages after an error.
-However the SUT should be returned to a known good state before starting any new tests.

-`table_id`: positive fixint | nil
-`text`: fixstr | str 8

-`[5, table_id, text]`

 ### Result

 Sent by LTX to the host to indicate the exit status of a process or